Demand-driven transport for neurodivergent travelers

 With the advent of demand-driven transport, responsibility shifts to the passenger.
 This can be particularly stressful for neurodivergent individuals (such as those with autism) and those with acquired brain injury (ABI).
 They often need more time, structure, and predictability to master new systems.
 Consider:

-• Sensory overload (e.g. noise, crowds on public transport).
+• Sensory overload (e.g. sounds, crowded public transport).

-• Difficulty with unexpected changes (e.g. diversions, delays).
+• Difficult with unexpected changes (e.g. diversions, delays).

 • Complex administrative processes (e.g. digital forms, contact with the municipality).

-• Fear of social interactions (e.g. asking for help from fellow passengers or public transport personnel).
+• Fear of social interactions (e.g. asking fellow travelers or public transport staff for help).

 Traditional instruction, such as brochures or one-off explanations, is often insufficient for this target group.
 They need repeatable, predictable practice environments where they can learn at their own pace.